n8henrie/n8henrie.github.io/_posts/2011-10-24-your-guess-is-as-good-as-mine.md

   </p>

   <p>
-    I imagine that some sighed because they had not known the answer and were afraid that they’d be called upon.
-Others, because they’d appropriately refused acknowledgment for an unearned response.
-Even if we were tempted, we didn’t sell out.
+    I imagine that some sighed because they had not known the answer and were afraid that they'd be called upon.
+Others, because they'd appropriately refused acknowledgment for an unearned response.
+Even if we were tempted, we didn't sell out.
   </p></p>
 </div>